EvrisNastou/CS50P/README.md

-## There are my solutions for CS50P
+## This my final project for CS50P

 ## ⚠️Disclaimer: